s-u/macosvm/README.md

 A full list of ipsw images for all versions of macOS is availabe [here](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/).

 After your started the VM it will go through the Apple Setup Assistant - you need the GUI to get through that.
-Once done, I strongly recommend going to Sharing system preferences, setting a unique name and enabling Remote Login and Screen Sharing.
-Then you can shut down the VM (using Shut Down in the macOS guest).
-Note that the default is to use NAT networking and your VM will show up on your host's network (details below) so you can use Finder to connect to its screen even if you start without the GUI.
+Once done, I strongly recommend going to *Sharing* system preferences, setting a unique name and enabling *Remote Login* and *Screen Sharing*.
+Then you can shut down the VM (using *Shut Down* in the macOS guest).
+Note that the default is to use NAT networking and your VM will show up on your host's network (details below) so you can use *Finder* to connect to its screen even if you start without the GUI.

 After the minimal setup it ts possible to create a "clone" of your image to keep for later, e.g.: